 The pillar of cloud and pillar of fire gave light to the people day and night.
 These “pillars” were a visual manifestation of God to the Israelites.
 When God manifests Himself in visible form, theologians refer to this divine manifestation as a theophany.
 A visible manifestation of Christ in the Old Testament is called a Christophany.

-Both of these pillars provided brilliant light round the clock to guide and protect God’s children.
-And these kinds of Old Testament phenomena are the type for the New Testament anti-type,[1] Christ, the light of the world.
+These pillars provided brilliant light round the clock to guide and protect God’s children.
+These kinds of Old Testament phenomena are the type for the New Testament anti-type,[1] Christ, the light of the world.
 The symbolism of the Old Testament light manifested as a cloud and fire was fulfilled in the New Testament by Christ, the true light of the world.

 LIGHT